inspired/cisco_ios/README.md

 Version 2.3.0 of the Cisco Networks app has the following known issues:

 - Unable to return raw events in Splunk Enterprise 6.3 using searches such as sourcetype=cisco:ios unless in Fast Mode.
 This is due to a bug in Splunk Enterprise 6.3 and the Vendor Message Lookup CSV file.
+Workaround: Edit cisco_ios/default/props.conf and disable *LOOKUP-cisco_ios-message...* by prefixing it with a # character.

 ##### Third-party software attributions